Ronald Acuña Jr. Player Props: Braves vs. Rockies

 Ronald Acuña Jr. At The Plate

-- Acuna has 92 hits and an OBP of .405 to go with a slugging percentage of .580.
-All three of those stats rank first among Atlanta hitters this season.
+- Acuna has 92 hits and an OBP of .403 to go with a slugging percentage of .576.
+All three of those stats are tops among Atlanta hitters this season.

-- Among the qualified hitters in baseball, his batting average ranks third, his on-base percentage ranks seventh, and he is fifth in the league in slugging.
+- Among qualifying hitters in MLB play, he ranks third in batting average, eighth in on-base percentage, and sixth in slugging.

-- Acuna is batting .409 with three homers during his last games and is riding a five-game hitting streak.

-- He has hit a home run in 22.1% of his games this season, and 4.8% of his trips to the dish.
+- In 21.7% of his games this year, he has hit a long ball, and 4.8% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.